 A Sleepless Overnight on Cucamonga Peak

 It was a long night.
 Ten minutes after we went to sleep, the wind picked up to about 50 mph.
-These weren’t gusts, it was solid 50 mph wind.
+It wasn't gusts, it was a solid 50 mph wind.

 Cucamonga Peak via Icehouse Canyon Quick Facts